3Diot/3Diot.github.io/README.md

 4. most visuals are static as a result
 5. if animation or motion is needed. trigger it on scroll

+Misc:
+- Each H2 should be a summary for a details pane.

 ## Article Components

 1. triple ellipses comments popup